jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/List a single customer _SELECT_.md

 ## How it works

 This example selects a customer from the list and uses the CustomerId to return the customer's details to the default jig on the device, using the SQL data provider's function, where it is stored in the SQLite database.
-In the default jig the data is selected from the SQLite database using a SQL query in a data source which in turn is used by the  jig to render the details in entity fields.&#x20;
+In the default jig the data is selected from the SQLite database using a SQL query in a data source which in turn is used by the  jig to render the details in entity fields.
 The functions used to return a single record use **forRowsWithMatchingIds: true. **Only records in the SQLite table with a matching id will be updated.
 When forRowsWithMatchingIds is false or omitted, all records in the SQLite table will be deleted, and only the records returned by the stored procedure, or query statement will be inserted.

 ## Functions